 The Social Documentation program has a required core curriculum around which students are expected to design their own course of study.

+Quarterly course schedules are subject to change.
+Enrollment in SOCD 202 and SOCD 293 is open to both first- and second-year students.
+Enrollment is required in each academic year, and students may elect to enroll in both, as available.
 In addition to these mandatory courses, an additional 12 credits must be secured through electives as identified on an individual basis, offered by other departments, or through independent study classes with or approved by faculty advisers.
+FILM 202: Pedagogy in Film and Digital Media, the two-credit course offered in fall to train future teaching assistant, may count among these twelve elective credits.

 Students will work with their advisors in designing an individualized course of study that supplement the core curriculum with classes that support the student’s specific project.
 Specific media production classes will also be included in the course of study.